 Magical: To'vah, First Language (100%)

 Established fantasy races have been introduced in settings such as Dungeons and Dragons (published by Wizards of the Coast) and PathFinder (Published by Paizo, essentially D&D v.3.75).
-I am using what I like from both with abandon, as I like, in the long tradition of Gamer Homebrew.
+For the Literotica series, I am using what I like from both.
+In the long tradition of Gamer Homebrew, I'm also creating my own world for my future work.

 Differences definitely exist from the published descriptions and what I've written within the story's own logic, but that's the essence of roleplaying and home-brew: you use what you like, tweak it as needed or preferred.
-Below the names are consistent with the free story on Literotica, but in the e-books some names and descriptions will have to be altered.
+Below the names are consistent with the free story on Literotica, but in the e-books some names and descriptions will be changed.

 Below are the major races that exist in this world and are influencing the story directly (sometimes only in the background).
 I've added a word or two about what makes them a fantasy race, and to what extent, in my story.